Rustic Texas Flag

 Creating a Template for the Lone Star

 As mentioned earlier, the Lone Star on the Texas flag is 3/4 the width of the blue stripe.
-This means that the diameter of a circle connecting the 5 points of the star is 3/4 of the width of the blue stripe.
+That is, the diameter of a circle connecting the 5 points of the star is 3/4 of the width of the blue stripe.

-To create the star template, use a compass to make a circle the diameter that you want the star to be - you can use poster board or cardboard for the template material.
+A poster board or thin piece of cardboard works well for the template material.
+Use a compass to draw a circle the diameter you want the star to be.
 Draw a horizontal line through the middle of the circle, dividing it into two parts.
 Using a protractor, draw another line 72 degrees from the center point of the horizontal line.

-Using your compass as a measuring tool, measure the distance between the point on the horizontal line that intersects with the circle and the point on the circle where the 72 degree line intersects.
+Using a compass as a measuring tool, measure the distance between the point on the horizontal line that intersects with the circle and the point on the circle where the 72-degree line intersects.
 This distance is the distance between all of the points of the star.

 Building the Rustic Frame

-Since the height of the flag is 2/3 of the width, the resulting width is 18".
-Cut three 4" wide fence boards 18 inches long.
-Cut two 12" lengths from another fence board (these are used to fasten the three 18" fence boards together).
+Since the height-to-width ratio of a Texas flag is 2:3, a flag that is 12" high will have a width of 18".
+Cut three 4-inch wide fence boards (if you have them) 18 inches long.
+Cut two 12" lengths from another fence board (used on the back side of the flag to secure the three 18" fence boards together).

 Fasten the pieces together.
-Use a pencil to lay out the red, white, and blue elements of the Texas flag.
+Use a pencil to lay out the Texas flag's red, white, and blue sections.

-Paint the blue stripe and the red stripe.
+Paint the blue and red sections.
 Allow the two sections to dry completely.

 Center the star template (created earlier) onto the blue stripe and secure it with push-pins to hold it in place.
 Carefully paint the star using a small brush.
-Use a minimal amount of paint on your brush to prevent the paint from seeping between the template and the rustic flag surface.
+Use a small paintbrush and a minimal amount of paint on the tip of your brush to prevent the paint from seeping between the template and the rustic flag surface.

-Once the star has been painted, you can remove the template and paint the remaining white stripe.
+Once you have painted the star, you can remove the star template and paint the remaining white section of the flag (since it is the same color as the star).
 Allow the paint to dry completely.

 Creating the Frame for the Rustic Texas Flag

-Rip another fence board 1 3/4" wide to use as the frame around the flag.
-Using a miter saw, cut the pieces to length and attach them to the flag - make sure that the back of the frame is flush with the back of the 12" boards used to fasten the three face boards together (so that they won't be seen).
+Rip another fence board 1 3/4" in width to use as the frame around the flag.
+Use a miter saw to cut the pieces to length and attach them to the flag.
+Make sure that the back of the frame is flush with the back of the 12" boards used to fasten the three face boards together.

-Attach a wire or other hanging hardware to the back and you are done!
+To finish the project, attach a wire or other hanging hardware to the back.

 What next?